 Like most of our application themes, Vantage allows you to charge for listings posted to your site.
 With pricing plans and lots of listing options, Vantage gives you the power to create the pricing model that works best for you and your customers.

-In this two part tutorial, we will set up listings settings and payment settings in part one and create pricing plans in part two.
+In this two part tutorial, we will set up listings settings and payment settings in part one and create pricing plans for listings in part two.
 We will also present a brief review of payment gateways and how they work with Vantage.
 Once finished, your site will be ready to take payments from business owners that want to list on your business directory.

 In order to accept payments on your site, you will need to sign up with a payment gateway service.
 You will also need payment gateway software to complete transactions.

 Vantage comes with PayPal as the default payment gateway.
 It’s free to sign up with PayPal and it is accepted in many countries around the world.
 If possible, we recommend starting with PayPal.
 You can sign up for an account at the PayPal website.

 If you prefer not to work with PayPal or cannot get a PayPal account, AppThemes sells plugins for payment gateways in our WordPress Marketplace.
 You can research and decide which is the best option for you.

 Once you have Vantage added to WordPress and an account with a payment gateway service, you’re ready to proceed.

 If you are going to charge for listings, you want to enable this in Vantage.
 The default setting for this is “on”, but you should go to the listing settings panel to be sure.